-The considered scenario is depicted in Figure 38.
-Although the depicted users are in neighbouring rooms, more cases were considered, including the operation of LP-AMI and MBANSs in the same room.
-For the neighbouring room case, an attenuation of 10 dB was applied to the free space propagation model as result of the indoor wall.
+The considered scenarios (next and same room) are depicted in Figure 38 and Figure 39 correspondingly.
+For the neighbouring room case, an attenuation of 10 dB is applied to the free space propagation model as result of the indoor wall.
+The simulations analyse several point-to-point interference scenarios at different MBANS-LP-AMI separation distances.
+Medical Implant Events are not considered in this healthcare facility scenario.
+The settings for all cases and their results are summarized in Table 67.